wechatShitProgram/gitea-related/Introduction.md

 Scenario

 Source: User
-Stimulus: needs of using different databases
+Stimulus: Users may have different databases as their infrastructure, thus the need of deploying Gitea on different databases
 Environment: Normal operation
 Artiface: Persistence storage
 Response: Add a shared unified interface which uses database-specific code to communicate with different databases.